30 Ways to Use the Verb “Stand”

 Meaning: to prevent someone from doing something.

-• After they divorced, Susan didn’t want to stand in her husband’s way, so she moved abroad.
+• After they divorced, Susan didn’t want to stand in the way of her husband’s new life, so she moved abroad.

-• You should know that your mother and I won’t stand in your way if you want to be an actress.
+• You should know that your mother and I won’t stand in your way if you want to pursue a career as an actress.

 Stand head and shoulders above